Mark your calendar: Tax Day is Monday, April 15, 2024.

 Tax Day isn’t as fun as other holidays, but it is important.
 Tax Day falls on April 15 or the first following business day.
 That’s the day federal tax returns—as well as any taxes owed—are due.

-It might seem like a long way away, but it’s not too soon to start preparing for tax season.
-If you think you will get a refund, you will want to file as soon as possible so you can use that cash.
+It might seem like a long way away, but staying organized all year can help make your tax filing go more smoothly.
+For example, if you think you will get a refund, you will want to be ready to file so you can use that cash.
 If you think you’ll owe, it’s best to start planning early.

 To prepare for tax season—including Tax Day—follow this six-step tax preparation checklist.

 - Update your contact information